![]() |

 This command will start the server on localhost:3000, with the current directory as the markdown documentation folder

-$ docker run --rm -it -v $PWD:/docs -p 3000:3000 dannyben/madness
+$ docker run --rm -it -v $PWD:/docs -p 3000:3000 dannyben/madness server

 You may create an alias for convenience: